Patrick Ramsey

-Patrick Allen Ramsey (born February 14, 1979) is a former American football quarterback.
-He played college football for the Tulane Green Wave and was drafted by the Washington Redskins in the first round of the 2002 NFL Draft.
-Ramsey has also been a member of the New York Jets, Denver Broncos, Tennessee Titans, Detroit Lions, New Orleans Saints, Jacksonville Jaguars, Miami Dolphins, and Minnesota Vikings.
+Patrick Allen Ramsey (born February 14, 1979) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Tulane Green Wave and was selected by the Washington Redskins in the first round of the 2002 NFL draft.
+Ramsey was also a member of the New York Jets, Denver Broncos, Tennessee Titans, Detroit Lions, New Orleans Saints, Jacksonville Jaguars, Miami Dolphins, and Minnesota Vikings.

 Early life

 Ramsey was born on February 14, 1979, in Ruston, Louisiana.
 He attended Ruston High School, where he was a two-year starter quarterback, and was also state champion in the javelin throw.
 His best friend was the son of Bert Jones, a Ruston native who had gone on to a distinguished career as an NFL quarterback, and the elder Jones became Ramsey's mentor.

 College career

 Ramsey attended Tulane University and had an outstanding collegiate career as a "scholar athlete", being named five times to the Conference USA Commissioner's honor roll, and was the National Football Foundation/College Football Hall of Fame Scholar-Athlete of the Year, in 2001.

 During Ramsey's 1999 season, he set 20 Tulane passing records, including single season records for passing yards, attempts, and completions.
 In that season he threw for 25 touchdowns, the second-most ever for a Tulane player.
 In 2000, he led the third-best passing offense in the nation.
 He also made the All-Conference USA second-team, leading the conference in most meaningful passing statistics.
 In his senior season in 2001 he started 11 games and threw for 22 touchdowns.
 He set a school record, having at least one touchdown pass in 31 consecutive games.
 Upon graduating, he had the top five passing games in school history.
 His career totals at Tulane were surpassed only (in various individual statistics, none overall) by Shaun King, Mike McKay, Roch Hontas, and Terrence Jones.

 Ramsey graduated with degrees in accounting and finance.